Japanese Woodblock Artists

 Tsukioka Yoshitoshi (1839-1892)

-Japanese woodblock artist, Tsukioka Yoshitoshi, was born in Tokyo on 30 April 1839.
-He showed strong interest in art from age 3 and by 11 became an apprentice of one of the greatest printmasters, Kuniyoshi.
-In the 1860’s, Yoshitoshi created art depicting disturbing scenes of gore and violence – something he witnessed regularly as feudal Japan was in rapid decline and the new Meiji era began to emerge.
-However, it was these themes which made Yoshitoshi famous.
+In the 1860s, Yoshitoshi created art depicting disturbing scenes of gore and violence – something he regularly witnessed as feudal Japan was in rapid decline, and the new Meiji era began to emerge.
+However, it was these themes that made Yoshitoshi famous.

-Interest in Yoshitoshi declined in 1871 because the public became tired of violent scenes which were a strong focal point in his work.
+Interest in Yoshitoshi declined in 1871 because the public became tired of violent scenes, which were a strong focal point in his work.
 Consequently, he became depressed and lived a life of poverty with his mistress.
-At one point she had to sell her clothes for money and he even burned wood from his house to keep warm at night.
-Things improved when he started creating woodblock illustrations for local newspapers but his financial situation was still not good.
-As a result, his mistress started working at a brothel for extra funds.
-After a year he found a new mistress and soon she also sold her clothes to help make ends meet and started working at a brothel.
+At one point, she had to sell her clothes for money, and he even burned wood from his house to keep warm at night.
+Things improved when he started creating woodblock illustrations for local newspapers, but his financial situation was still not good.
+As a result, his mistress started working in a brothel for extra funds.
+One year later, he found a new mistress, and soon she too sold her clothes to help make ends meet and ended up working in a brothel.

 By 1884 he married a different woman who seemed to have a stabilizing effect on his behavior.
-Shortly thereafter he began producing ukiyo-e which reached critical acclaim and he was once again a highly popular artist.
-This fame would not last as Japan became modernized and people were more interested in new forms of Western art such as lithography and photography.
+Shortly after that, he began producing ukiyo-e, which reached critical acclaim, and he was once again a popular artist.
+This fame would not last as Japan became modernized, and people were more interested in new forms of Western art such as lithography and photography.

-Yoshitoshi’s mental problems returned and so did his deteriorating physical condition.
-He was briefly admitted to a mental hospital in 1892 but didn’t return home upon his release.
-Instead, he rented out rooms for 3 weeks until he passed away from cerebral hemorrhage.
+Yoshitoshi’s mental problems returned, and so did his deteriorating physical condition.
+He was briefly admitted to a psychiatric hospital in 1892 but didn’t return home upon his release.
+Instead, he rented out various rooms over three weeks until he passed away from a cerebral hemorrhage.